mgould1799/tech-portfolio/docs/projects.md

 The chatbot went off every x amount of minutes within the streaming channel.
 A [video](https://www.youtube.com/watch?v=meib3fikdrI) was filmed on more details of the project.

+## VPN

+I used [AlgoVPN](https://github.com/trailofbits/algo) to create a VPN within Digital Ocean.

+## DNS Server

+To create a DNS Server, I utilized a rassberrypi and PiHole.